 Other Supplements That May Offer Benefits

 Coenzyme Q10 ( CoQ10 ).
 Your body naturally makes small amounts of this enzyme, also known as ubiquinone and ubiquinol.
 As a supplement, CoQ10 may help lower blood pressure, either on its own or along with medications.
-Other studies have found that adding it to heart failure drugs may help people feel better day to day.

 Garlic.
 Not only does it make just about anything taste delicious, it could also slightly lower blood pressure.
 It may slow the buildup of plaque in your arteries, lowering your risk of blood clots.
 Research shows that both garlic in food and in supplements may help.